There are only 3 requirements to qualify for the Care With Care Work in Germany Program:

 Once we have your B2 exam results, we will file your documents to get you a work permit and the German medical insurance.
 With these documents at hand, we will get you a visa appointment.
 Once you get a visa stamp, we will buy you a plane ticket, organize the departure briefing and wave you goodbye!

 To seek for opportunities abroad was a pain because almost every country requires two years of nursing experience which we didn't have.
 One day my boyfriend saw a Care With Care ad for the Journey to Germany Program.
 It ticked a lot of checkboxes: no experience needed, no placement fee, the chance to work at the same employer.
 Luckily, we are both into learning languages and it was fun for us.
-A year after we started our journey, we finally took a flight and set foot in Germany.
+A year after we started our journey, we finally took a flight and set foot as nurses in Germany.
 Working here has its perks: learning a foreign language, a new culture, earn more than what we could back home, travel around Europe, and 30 days of paid vacation leave.
 San ka pa?
 I wrote this text while being on a plane to the Philippines to spend my vacation.
 Thanks to Care With Care for helping us throughout the process and making our dream come true.

 I am a RN who never worked as a nurse in the Philippines for a few reasons: low salary, patient nurse ratio and unemployment rate of nurses.
 So I decided to make a career change and I worked as a call center agent as this job provides a better income than nursing in the Philippines.
 But at some point in life we nurses hear our calling...
 So I decided to work abroad and I found out about Care With Care.
 One of the main requirements was to pass the German language exam.
-I was able to complete the course in around 8 months including the exam and now I am a nurse in Erftstadt, Germany!
+I was able to complete the course in around 8 months including the exam and now I am a nurse in Germany, in Erfstadt!
 Let’s be real, learning a new language is difficult but if that is what it takes for you to have a greener pasture and to fulfil your dreams, then take it as a challenge and believe me it’s all worth it.
 P.S.: Travelling around the EU is one of the benefits, and who doesn't like travelling!

 I must say that I already had trust issues when choosing the agency that would help me to put my dreams about working in Germany into reality.
 But then I heard about Magsaysay and Care With Care from my friends who are also working here in Germany and came with the same agency.
-The Care With Care team helped us at every step of the way: from paperwork to an early appointment at the embassy, and up until we finally started to work here in Germany.
+The Care With Care team helped us at every step of the way: from paperwork to an early appointment at the embassy, and up until I finally started to work as a nurse in Germany.
 The whole process — learning the language, passing the exam and employer interview, etc. — was indeed difficult and stressful.
 But it was all worth it!